Short-Term Vacation Rental Regulations

 Like all land uses, short-term rentals are also required to comply with Zoning Ordinance performance standards, which include standards for noise and exterior lighting.

-On February 17, 2016, the Town Council provided direction to staff on policy options for short-term rentals (see meeting minutes).
+On February 17, 2016, the Town Council provided direction to staff on policy options for short-term vacation rentals (see meeting minutes).

-On November 1, 2017, the Town Council directed staff to prepare an ordinance formally allowing short-term rentals as one of a number of measures intended to address housing and economic impacts resulting from the Nuns and Tubbs fires of October 2017 (see meeting minutes).
+On November 1, 2017, the Town Council directed staff to prepare an ordinance formally allowing short-term vacation rentals as one of a number of measures intended to address housing and economic impacts resulting from the Nuns and Tubbs fires of October 2017 (see meeting minutes).

-Since that time, preparation of the short-term rental ordinance was delayed due to staff resources being diverted to other matters, such as completing the update of the General Plan, response to the 2017 and 2019 wildfires, transition to District Elections and the COVID-19 pandemic.
+Since that time, preparation of the short-term vacation rental ordinance was delayed due to staff resources being diverted to other matters, such as completing the update of the General Plan, response to the 2017 and 2019 wildfires, transition to District Elections and the COVID-19 pandemic.

-In 2020, in response to recent community concerns regarding short-term rentals, the Town Council requested that staff proceed with preparing a short-term rental ordinance.
+In 2020, in response to recent community concerns regarding short-term rentals, the Town Council requested that staff proceed with preparing a short-term vacation rental ordinance.

 Community Outreach and Next Steps